damies13/rfswarm/Doc/configuration_files_manager.md

 ```

 ### [plan_index]
 The header of the plan index section represents the created test group in the "Plan" menu of the Manager and has its index value, for example: [1] or [2] and so on.
 There can theoretically be an unlimited number of these sections.
-They should be numbered from 1 to the number of indexes defined in the [Scenario] section.
+They should be numbered from 1 to the number of indices defined in the [Scenario] section.
 This heading contains settings about the test group in question.
-For more information follow: [rfswarm Manager](rfswarm_manager.md#plan)
+For more information follow: [rfswarm Manager: plan](rfswarm_manager.md#plan)

 #### Robots
 The robots setting is the number of robots (virtual users) you are planning to run in the scenario for this ([plan_index]) test group that this setting is under.